OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:31

-and then the third married her, and in the same way the seven died, leaving no children.
+and then the third married her, and similarly, all seven died, leaving no children.

 ## Luke 20:32